RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	company	policy	forms	the	end	basis	for	data retention,	but	the	starting	point	will	always	be	regulation.
 Company policies	may	always	expand	and	build	upon	regulations,	but regulations	will	always	form	the	minimum	starting	basis	for	retention requirements.

-### [important] Question # 50 - Which	type	of	masking	would	be	appropriate	for	the	creation	of	data	sets for	testing	purposes,	where	the	same	structure	and	size	are	of	importance?
+### Question # 50 - Which	type	of	masking	would	be	appropriate	for	the	creation	of	data	sets for	testing	purposes,	where	the	same	structure	and	size	are	of	importance?
 A.	Dynamic
 B.	Structured
 C.	Tokenized
 D.	Static

 Answer: D.

 **Static	masking	is	used	to	produce	full	data	sets,	with	sensitive	data removed,	often	for	the	purposes	of	testing	or	development,	where	the structure	and	size	will	need	to	resemble	production	data,	just	without the	actual	sensitive	values.**